-Space Security & Safety Program Lead, Associate Professor of Aerospace Engineering and Engineering Mechanics | Space Security
+Space Security, Safety, & Sustainability Program Lead, Associate Professor of Aerospace Engineering and Engineering Mechanics | Space Security, Safety, and Sustainability

 As a professor, Dr. Jah has taught undergraduate and graduate courses at UT Austin related to space and astronautical sciences.
 Dr. Jah’s research focuses on the convergence of policy, technology, and security related to space traffic management and space situational awareness.
 Government agencies such as the Department of Defense, Air Force Research Laboratory, and others as well as non-governmental organizations and private industry have featured Dr. Jah’s research in their own decision-making processes.
-His expertise, opinions, and research have been published, cited or featured in many media outlets, including the Space News, Wired, ROOM, NatGeo, NPR, BBC, ABC, and others.
+His expertise, opinions, and research have been published, cited or featured in many media outlets, including CNN, Axios, The Verge, SpaceNews, Wired, ROOM, NatGeo, NPR, BBC, ABC, and others.

 Moriba is a Fellow of multiple organizations: TED, American Institute of Aeronautics and Astronautics (AIAA), American Astronautical Society (AAS), International Association for the Advancement of Space Safety (IAASS), Royal Astronomical Society (RAS), and the Air Force Research Laboratory (AFRL).
 He has served on the US delegation to the United Nations Committee On Peaceful Uses of Outer Space (UN-COPUOS), is an elected Academician of the International Academy of Astronautics (IAA), and has testified to congress on his work as related to Space Situational Awareness and Space Traffic Management.
 He’s an Associate Editor of the Elsevier Advances in Space Research journal, and serves on multiple committees: IAA Space Debris, AIAA Astrodynamics, IAF Astrodynamics, and IAF Space Security.